About Vatican Museums

 Dress code

-• Opening times- The timings to visit the Vatican Museums from Monday to Saturday is from 9 AM to 6 PM.
+• Opening times- The time to visit the Vatican Museums from Monday to Saturday is from 9 AM to 6 PM.
 The place is open on the last Sunday of every month from 9 AM to 2 PM.
-Most of the tour companies can enter by 8 AM, an hour before the regular timings.
+If you are visiting with the tour operators, you can enter by 8 AM, an hour before the regular time.
 You can also check the calendar of the Vatican Museums to know about the dates on which the visiting hours are extended till 10:30 PM.

 Vatican Museums FAQs